jagerber48/sciform/docs/source/usage.rst

 The first is via the :class:`Formatter` object and the second is using string formatting and the
-:ref:`Format Specification Mini Language (FSML) <fsml>` with the :class:`sfloat` object.
+:ref:`Format Specification Mini Language (FSML) <fsml>` with the :class:`sfloat` of :class:`vufloat` objects.

 Formatter
 ---------

 The :class:`Formatter` object is initialized with user-selected formatting options and then used to format floats.
-Additional details about formatting options at :ref:`formatting_options`.
+See :ref:`formatting_options` for more details about the available options.

 >>> from sciform import Formatter, RoundMode, GroupingSeparator, ExpMode
 >>> sform = Formatter(round_mode=RoundMode.PREC,